qpwang/LBBlurredImage/README.md

 Installation
 ============
 ## Copy file
-This code must be used with deploy targer 6.0+ and under ARC.
+This code must be used with deploy target 6.0+ and under ARC.
 If your code doesn't use ARC you can [mark this source with the compiler flag](http://www.codeography.com/2011/10/10/making-arc-and-non-arc-play-nice.html) `-fobjc-arc`

 - Just grab the two file named `UIImageView+LBBlurredImage.{h,m}` and `UIImageImage+ImageEffects.{h,m}` in the Additions group into your project and link with Accelerate.framework .